auth0/docs/articles/services/discover-and-design.md

 		<img src="/media/articles/services/file_type_icons-05.png" alt="">&nbsp;Discovery Report</a>
 </h3>

 Your Discovery Report provides you with bespoke and tailored guidance.
-Each Discovery Report acts as a living document to provide project specifc guidance, as well as base line reference, for your Auth0 integration - whether part of a Professional Services engagement or beyond.
-The Discovery Report also provides recommendations for immediate review, as well as providing you with at-a-glance reference to general purpose Auth0 Business to Consumer (B2C) and Business to Business (B2B) Identity and Access Management guidance, as and when you need it.
-See for yourself the value of a bespoke and tailored Discovery Report, by clicking on the link above to review a sample of what we provide.
+Each Discovery Report acts as a living document, providing project specifc best practice, as well as base line reference for your Auth0 integration - whether part of a Professional Services engagement or beyond.
+The Discovery Report also provides recommendations for immediate review, as well as providing you with at-a-glance reference to general purpose Auth0 [Business to Consumer (B2C)](/architecture-scenarios/b2c) and [Business to Business (B2B)](/architecture-scenarios/b2b] Identity and Access Management guidance - as and when you need it.
+See for yourself the value of a bespoke and tailored Discovery Report, by clicking the link above to review a sample of what we provide.

 ## Keep reading